vchu/hmmlearn/README.rst

 First make sure you have installed all the dependencies listed above.
 Then run the following command::

-    To build starhmm modules, run build.py inside hmmlearn
+    To build starhmm modules, run build.py inside hmmlearn folder (~/hmmlearn/hmmlearn)
     $ python build.py build_ext --inplace

-    Then to install source
+    Then to install source (~/hmmlearn)
     $ ./setup.py build
     $ sudo ./setup.py install

-    Unclear if you need to install the command below pip install -U --user hmmlearn
+    Unclear if you need to install the command below (the original hmm pip package) pip install -U --user hmmlearn